Here's How Much The Top Korn Ferry Tour Player Earned In 2024 (And How It Compares To The PGA Tour)

 (Image credit: Getty Images)

-The Korn Ferry Tour Championship brought a dramatic conclusion to the regular season, as a field of 74 competed for one of the PGA Tour cards available at the event.
+The Korn Ferry Tour Championship brought the season to an end, as a field of 74 competed for one of the PGA Tour cards available at the event.

 While 30 players eventually earned their cards via the Korn Ferry Tour Points List, there was also prize money available throughout the 26-tournament season, but how much did the top Korn Ferry Tour Player earn?
 And how does the figure compare to the average earnings on the PGA Tour so far this year?